davidolorundare/tempus_de_challenge/README.md

 2. Open a command line terminal and navigate to the root of the repo directory.

+3. The application uses[environmental variables](https://en.wikipedia.org/wiki/Environment_variable) to access the api keys needed for the News API and Amazon S3 usage.
+These keys are read from an `.env` file, in the root directory of the repo, which you **must** create (and place in that directory) before proceeding to the next step.
-3. In this terminal export, as an [environmental variable](https://en.wikipedia.org/wiki/Environment_variable), the generated News API Key you obtained after registration.
-Name the environmental variable `NEWS_API_KEY` and set its value to be the key you obtained.
+	* An example of an `.env` is shown below, the generated News API Key you obtained after registration is given the environmental variable name `NEWS_API_KEY` and its value should be set to the key you obtained.

+---

 4. Run the command `make init` ; this downloads all of the project's dependencies.
 	- `make init` installs the Amazon Python (Boto) SDK library. **Ensure your AWS account credentials are setup**, to use the SDK, after this step.
 See [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html) for more details.